Garmin Vivoactive 4

 Which watch should I choose between the V4 and the Garmin Forerunner 645 Music?

 These two watches from the same brand are strong on their fundamentals (i.e., precise GPS and heart rate tracking) but have different profiles.
 The Vivoactive is more versatile, more general-purpose, while Forerunner is, as its name suggests, more running-oriented with smart training features.
 The V9 is also more ergonomic with its touchscreen, although it depends on your taste.
 The Vivoactive 4 is a little less expensive than the Forerunner 645.

 Does the Vivoactive 4 have maps?

-No, by default it’s not possible to load maps on this model.
-Such feature is reserved to higher end models like the Forerunner and the Fenix.
-However, some users note that there are some apps that can allow you to have some navigation functions, like dwMap.
-Also, if you enter a saved location in the watch, the compass arrow of the watch will point to its direction.
+No, by default, it’s not possible to load maps on this model.
+Such feature is reserved for higher-end models like the Forerunner and the Fenix.
+However, some users note that some apps can allow you to have navigation functions, like dwMap.
+Also, if you enter a saved location in the watch, the watch’s compass arrow will point in its direction.

 Is the Garmin Vivoactive 4 Waterproof?

 Yes, the Vivoactive 4 is water-resistant up to 5 ATM which is equivalent to a depth of 50 meters.